robinkjoy/systemrdl-compiler/README.md

 # systemrdl-compiler
 Tool to generate synthesizable RTL files from SystemRDL input

-To run example:
+To see help:

-$ python rdl_compiler.py examples/sample.rdl
+$ python rdl_compiler.py -h